dbcli/pgcli/docs/pages/upgrading.rst

 - The way that key bindings were defined was too complex.
   ``KeyBindingsManager`` was too complex and no longer exists.
-Every set of key bindings is now a :class:`~prompt_toolkit.key_binding.key_bindings.KeyBindings` object and multiple of these can be merged together at any time.
+Every set of key bindings is now a :class:`~prompt_toolkit.key_binding.KeyBindings` object and multiple of these can be merged together at any time.
 The runtime performance remains the same, but it's now easier for users.

 - The separation between the ``CommandLineInterface`` and :class:`~prompt_toolkit.application.Application` class was confusing and in